amirvincent64/manjaro-grub-restore/README.md

 # Manjaro GRUB Restore
-just a simple GRUB restore script but useful if you dual-boot with Windows :D
+just a simple GRUB rescue script but useful if you dual-boot with Windows :D